iphands/randy/README.md

 ```shell
 ps -eo etimes,times,command | grep randy
 ```

+#### Speed tests
-Check out the `bench` directory/sub-crate for some testing in pursuit of this goal.
+* Check out the `bench` directory/sub-crate for some speed testing
+* Build with `--features timings` to see details about how long things take in Randy

 ## Features